rkiel/keeping-promises/README.md

 ## Output

-Even though our list of words is not in alphabetic order, we can still format the output so that each work appears on a separate line.
+Even though our list of words is not in alphabetic order, we can still format the output so that each word appears on a separate line.
 Our next task does not need a transform but rather generate a side-effect.
 We can write a function called `output` to iterate over each array item.

 ```JavaScript
 function output(array) {